Large language models for automated scholarly paper review: A survey: New technologies in the era of LLM-driven ASPR

 \subsection{Long text modeling}

-Scholarly papers, especially full-length research articles, usually have a certain length.
-These lengths vary from different disciplines and requirements of journals.
-Generally from 4 pages (conference papers, around 3k words) to unlimited.
-However, even 6k is out of the processing ability of the conventional method and the staring ear of pre-trained language models.
-As a result, special methods are adopted to deal with this situation, like extracted-then-generate method~\citep{yuan-can-2022} and modular guided method~\citep{lin-moprd-2023}.
-While, these methods still have the deficiency of processing and dealing with the whole manuscript in a global aspect.
+Scholarly paper lengths can vary widely depending on the field, publication type, and purpose.
+The number of words may fluctuate between several thousand to over a hundred thousand.
+However, the typical processing capacity of conventional methods and earlier pre-trained language models is often limited to fewer than 6k of tokens (1 token approximately equal to 0.75 word).
+To address this limitation, methods such as the extract-then-generate method~\citep{yuan-can-2022} and modular guided method~\citep{lin-moprd-2023} have been proposed.
+Nonetheless, these methods remain insufficient as they are unable to consider the full context and understand across the entire text.

-This situation changed in the era of LLMs in June 2023.
-The gpt-3.5-turbo-16k model shows his ability to process the input of 16k at the beginning.
-Just after a short while, the accepted input length has increased to 32k, then 64k.
-This ability is now enough for most of the scholarly papers.
-With this ability, LLMs solve this issue of input of processing the whole scholarly paper in a time.
-This capability essentially lays the technical foundation for the development and further processing of the various steps of ASPR.
+This landscape changed in June 2023, during the era of LLMs as the gpt-3.5-turbo-16k model shows its capability to process 16k input tokens from the beginning.
+In a short period, the accepted input length has increased to 32k, and then to 64k, a capability that is sufficient for processing most scholarly papers.
+GPT-3.5-turbo-16k can now process an entire scholarly paper in a single pass.
+This advancement lays the technical foundation for further development of ASPR.